XiaofengdiZhu/GigavoltDoc/src/en/expand/wires/jump_wire.md

         new IOPort(1, 32, "Whether Allow Bottom Input", "If this input is greater than 7 V, the Jump Wire will allow bottom input, and the bottom input can be read by other Jump Wires with the same tag.")
     ]),
         new ElectricConnection(ElectricConnectorDirection.In, ElectricConnectorType.Input, ElectricConnectionDisplayMode.Hide, [
         new IOPort(1, 32, "Tag", "Set the tag of the Jump Wire.
-There are green lines between the jump wires with the same tag, indicating that they are connected to each other."), ])
+There are green lines between the jump wires with the same tag, indicating that they are connected to each other.")
+    ])
 ];